TrevorAGill/dominion/README.md

 ## Known Bugs

-_Most action cards in the base set are not yet supported.
-Support for additional action cards will be added over time_
+* _Most action cards in the base set are not yet supported.
+Currently only woodcutter, smithy, and market are supported.
+Support for the remaining action cards from the Dominion base set will be added in the near future_

 ## Support and contact details